byrokrat/id/README.md

 $id = $factory->create('some id...');
 ```

-In this example the factory will first try to create a PersonalId, if this fails
+In this example the factory will first try to create a `PersonalId`, if this fails
-it will try to create a CoordinationId, if this fails it will throw an Exception.
+it will try to create a `CoordinationId`, if this fails it will throw an Exception.